The sticky particle dynamics of the 1D pressureless Euler-alignment system as a gradient flow: Introduction

 Such alignment models, especially those with Cucker--Smale-type communication protocols, have been studied intensively in both one and more dimensions, covering both hydrodynamic and particle systems like \eqref{eq:EA} and \eqref{eq:EAparticles}, as well as kinetic equations \cite{choi2021one,peszek2023heterogeneous}.
 Topics of interest include well-posedness of solutions and critical thresholds for blow-up \cite{tadmor2014critical,carrillo2017sharp,bhatnagar2023critical}, and asymptotic behavior \cite{ha2018first,ha2019complete,lear2022geometric}.
 An important notion in this context is flocking, that the support of the solutions remain bounded in time; it has been shown in \cite{ha2009simple,tadmor2014critical} that fat-tailed protocols lead to flocking for both the particle system \eqref{eq:EAparticles} and strong solutions of \eqref{eq:EA}.

-When the communication protocol is too singular, i.e., not locally integrable, concentration of mass cannot happen \cite{carrillo2017sharp}; we are interested in this case, which is why we here assume \(\phi \in \Lp{1}_\text{loc}(\R)\).
+When the communication protocol is too singular, i.e., not locally integrable, concentration of mass cannot happen, cf.\ \cite{carrillo2017sharp}.
+Since we are specifically interested in mass which may collide and remain concentrated, we will here assume \(\phi \in \Lp{1}_\text{loc}(\R)\).
 Moreover, as detailed below, we will study the connection between \eqref{eq:EA} and \eqref{eq:EAparticles} through a gradient flow structure.
 On this note, we mention recent the works \cite{peszek2023heterogeneous,peszek2022measure} which concern a gradient flow framework for kinetic alignment systems.